mehdigoom/ValjangEngine4.0.x/CONTRIBUTING.md

 ## Communicating with developers

-The Godot Engine community has [many communication channels](http://Valjang.fr/community), some used more for user-level discussions and support, others more for development discussions.
+The Valjang Engine community has [many communication channels](http://Valjang.fr/community), some used more for user-level discussions and support, others more for development discussions.